beyarkay/masters-thesis/src/03_lit_review.md

 CNNs to classify the sensor data into one of 11 classes.

 @sharmaASL3DCNNAmericanSign2021 used 3D-CNNs to classify 100 dynamic signs from
-the American Sign Language.
+the American Sign Language in real time.

 #### 2022 {#ssss:vision-based-2020s-2022}

-@sahooRealTimeHandGesture2022
+@sahooRealTimeHandGesture2022 proposes a system of CNNs to recognise 34 static signs from the American Sign Language using colour video with depth datasets.

-@urrehmanDynamicHandGesture2022
+@urrehmanDynamicHandGesture2022 proposes a combination of a 3D-CNN and a LSTM to classify 15 dynamic hand gestures.

 ## WiFi-based systems